BSc(Hons) (NFQ Level 8)

 Assessment

 Generally, assessment will be by take-home essay and by exam-based essay in Philosophy and Politics, and by project and a combination of mid-term and end-of-term assignments in economics.
 Innovative online assessment will also be used throughout.
-There will be an option to write a final-year research project.

 For detailed information on subject content click here.